Some Frequently Asked Questions

 How long is a session and how many can I have?

 We usually meet on a weekly basis on the same day and at the same time; each session lasts 50 minutes.
-Our contractual arrangement with your firm will allow for a specific number of sessions.
+For firm-funded therapy our contractual arrangement with your firm will allow for a specific number of sessions.
 Upon coming to the end of your allocation of sessions, if your therapist feels that additional support would be in your best clinical interests, then they may put forward a case for additional sessions, or, if appropriate, recommend and refer you to appropriate services outside PCP.

 What happens if I miss a session?

-At the beginning we will discuss any holiday dates you may have and honour them.
 After the first assessment session, if you decide to continue with counselling, a mutually agreed day and time will be assigned to you and be available only to you.
-A cancellation policy will be provided, but generally sessions will be counted as taken whether you attend or not.
-If your therapist is away, then these sessions will not be deducted from your allowance.
+You will be advised of the Cancellation Policy appropriate to either the firm-funded or Private Therapy service.

 How do I know if therapy is right for me?